strapdata/elassandra/README.md

 * Install Apache Cassandra version 2.1.8.
 * Elasticassandra is currently built from cassandra version 2.1.8 with the following minor changes :
-** org.apache.cassandra.cql3.QueryOptions includes a new static constructor forInternalCalls().
++ org.apache.cassandra.cql3.QueryOptions includes a new static constructor forInternalCalls().
-** org.apache.cassandra.service.CassandraDaemon and StorageService to include hooks to start Elasticsearch in the boostrap process.
++ org.apache.cassandra.service.CassandraDaemon and StorageService to include hooks to start Elasticsearch in the boostrap process.
-** org.apache.cassandra.service.ElastiCassandraDaemon extends CassandraDaemon with Elasticsearch features.
++ org.apache.cassandra.service.ElastiCassandraDaemon extends CassandraDaemon with Elasticsearch features.
-** To avoid classloading issue, you can remove these 3 modified classes from the cassandra-all.jar (elasticassandra-SNAPSHOT-x.x.jar contains the modified version).
++ To avoid classloading issue, you can remove these 3 modified classes from the cassandra-all.jar (elasticassandra-SNAPSHOT-x.x.jar contains the modified version).
 ```
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/cql3/QueryOptions*'
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/CassandraDaemon*'
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/StorageService$*'
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/StorageService.class'
 ```
-* Add @target/elasticassandra-SNAPSHOT-x.x.jar@ and all its dependencies from @target/lib@ in your cassandra lib directory
+* Add target/elasticassandra-SNAPSHOT-x.x.jar and all its dependencies from @target/lib@ in your cassandra lib directory
-* Add @elasticsearch.yml@ in the cassandra conf directory
+* Add elasticsearch.yml in the cassandra conf directory
-* Replace the @bin/cassandra@ script by the one provided in @target/bin/cassandra@.
+* Replace the bin/cassandra script by the one provided in target/bin/cassandra.
 It adds an option -e to start cassandra with elasticsearch.
-* Optionally add @bin/shortcuts.sh@
+* Optionally add bin/shortcuts.sh
-* Run @bin/cassandra -e@ to start a cassandra node including elasticsearch.
+* Run bin/cassandra -e to start a cassandra node including elasticsearch.
-* The cassandra logs @logs/system.log@ includes elasticsearch logs according to the your @conf/logback.conf@ settings.
+* The cassandra logs logs/system.log includes elasticsearch logs according to the your conf/logback.conf settings.

 ### Check your cluster state